TeomanDeniz/so_long/README.md

 It generates a random map with a random size that's has random "player, exit" positions, randomly generated walls and coins.

-**[ft_rand](https://github.com/TeomanDeniz/so_long/blob/main/libft/ft_rand.c)** is creating a 8192 bytes array fot nothing and gets it's address that was randomly generated in your RAM.
+**[ft_rand](https://github.com/TeomanDeniz/so_long/blob/main/libft/ft_rand.c)** is creating a 8192 bytes array for nothing and gets it's address that was randomly generated in your RAM.

 Converts it's address to a number `(long long)` via `union` structure keyword and using this address and a randomizer.
 Rest of the things like `__TIME__` for just creating even more random numbers for some cases.